About the Community Mental Health Masterplan

 • Affordable Care for Patients

-• In addition to participating in Community Health Assist Scheme (CHAS) and Chronic Disease Management Programme (CDMP), your clinic could participate in MH GPP to register as a Chronic Disease Management Programme - Mental Illnesses (CDMP-MI) accredited clinic, also known as CDMP+, allowing patient to tap on MediSave claims.
+• In addition to participating in Community Health Assist Scheme (CHAS) and Chronic Disease Management Programme (CDMP), your clinic could participate in MH GPP to register as a Chronic Disease Management Programme - Mental Illnesses (CDMP-MI) accredited clinic, also known as CDMP+, allowing eligible patients to tap on MediSave claims for conditions including Major Depression, Anxiety, Bipolar Disorder and Schizophrenia.
 CDMP complements CHAS subsidies, allowing eligible patients to tap on Medisave to claim for outpatient treatment of the chronic condition to defray the costs of the treatment.

 • Drug Support